Automated journalism: Employment

-Dependence on platform and technology companies
+Governance, accountability and ethics

+As AI-generated content and AI-assisted tools become more integrated into journalism, research has shifted toward governance issues including transparency, accountability, bias, fairness, and responsibility.
+Scholars argue that accountability in AI-assisted journalism is more than the use of the systems themselves, but also includes how their use is governed.
+Recent research analyzes the processes and policies that have been designed to manage the risks associated with using artificial intelligence in news production.
+These discussions often examine how news organizations balance the efficiency benefits of AI with professional journalistic standards and public-interest responsibilities.

+Modern research suggests that human-in-the-loop approaches are important for maintaining accountability and trust in AI-assisted journalism, especially when those systems contribute to any reporting, verification or editorial workflows.

+Human oversight

+Recent studies are exploring participatory approaches to automated journalism that brings AI-generated content and human editors/community validation together.
+Rather than using AI-generated content to replace journalists, these models implement AI as part of a larger socio-technical framework that includes public participation, transparency mechanisms, and human-led editorial review.

+Platform dependence

 There has been a significant amount of recent scholarship on the relationship between platform companies, such as Google and Facebook, and the news industry with researchers examining the impact of these platforms on the distribution and monetization of news content, as well as the implications for journalism and democracy.
 Some scholars have extended this line of thinking to automated journalism and the use of AI in the news.
 A 2022 paper by the Oxford University academic Felix Simon, for example, argues that the concentration of AI tools and infrastructure in the hands of a few major technology companies, such as Google, Microsoft, and Amazon Web Services, is a significant issue for the news industry, as it risks shifting more control to these companies and increasing the industry's dependence on them.
 Simon argues that this could lead to vendor lock-in, where news organizations become structurally dependent on AI provided by these companies and are unable to switch to another vendor without incurring significant costs.
 The companies also possess artefactual and contractual control over their AI infrastructure and services, which could expose news organizations to the risk of unforeseen changes or the stopping of their AI solutions entirely.
 Additionally, the author argues the reliance on these companies for AI can make it more difficult for news organizations to understand the decisions or predictions made by the systems and can limit their ability to protect sources or proprietary business information.